A Life to Please Allah, Deserves a Legacy to Please Allah

 The Benefits of a Gift in your Will

 A gift in your will doesn’t just benefit others.
 It can also have tax benefits for your loved ones, after you’ve passed away.
 Some people find that gifts in wills are a good way to bring their estate under the inheritance tax threshold.
-Download our Gifts in Wills guide to find out more.Download our Guide Get in touch
+Request our Gifts in Wills guide to find out more.Request a Guide

 How to include IKCA in your will